Primary

 For complete chest development, include decline pressing once per week alongside flat and incline variations.
 The lower chest definition that decline pressing builds creates the appearance of a fuller, more balanced chest.

-Want Decline Bench Press in your program?
+See where Decline Bench Press fits in your weekly plan

 Set a bench to a decline angle (15-30 degrees).